Fed Cup finals and playoffs postponed due to coronavirus: ITF

 "After careful consideration and close discussion with the ITF Board, the Local Organizing Committee... it is with regret that the ITF has announced the postponement of the Fed Cup Finals," the ITF said in a statement here

+The Fed Cup playoffs, due to be held from April 17-18 in eight locations around the world, were also postponed.

-New dates will be announced only after the governing body takes stock of the situation.
+The ITF said new dates will be announced only after it takes stock of the situation, but the governing body committed to hold the event in 2020.

 The Fed Cup finals is an Olympic qualification event and the ITF said they were working with the International Olympic Committee (IOC) to address any impact it would have on athletes’ qualification for the Tokyo 2020 Olympic Games.

-Reporting by Rohith Nair in Bengaluru; Editing by Toby Chopra
+Reporting by Sudipto Ganguly in Mumbai and Rohith Nair in Bengaluru; Editing by Toby Chopra and Toby Davis